How UV-C irradiation works

 It also minimises the consumption of chemical disinfectants.

-Frequently asked questions: UV-C air disinfection
+Frequently asked questions about UV-C air disinfection

 Is it possible to combat coronavirus by disinfecting the air we breathe with UV-C?